 Since appearing in Dancing In The Streets UK Tour and Beautiful: The Carole King Musical, Emma Louise Jones last year joined the cast of Dreamgirls as Ensemble and first cover Michelle at the Savoy Theatre in the West End.
-With Dreamgirls now closed, Emma has been cast in The Book of Mormon which is currently showing at London’s Prince of Wales Theatre where she will be covering the role of Nabalungi.
+With Dreamgirls now closed, Emma has been cast in The Book of Mormon which is currently showing at London’s Prince of Wales Theatre where she will be covering the role of Nabulungi.
 Taking time out from rehearsals, Emma chats about performing in Dreamgirls, covering Michelle and her new role in The Book of Mormon.

 Amazing.
 It’s a show I’ve always wanted to be a part of since watching the film and finally getting to do it every night was incredible.
-It’s got some of my favourite songs in it like ‘Move’ and ‘Listen’ sometimes I’d forget I’m in the show and start singing along!
+It’s got some of my favourite songs in it like Move and Listen, sometimes I’d forget I’m in the show and start singing along!
 Also, working alongside talent and voices like that gave me chills and so much motivation for the future.
 I made friends for life in that contract for sure.

-You were first cover Michelle, how did it feel playing this role for the first and last time?
+As first cover Michelle, how did it feel playing this role for the first and last time?

 It’s my first ever leading lady role to cover so when I first went on I was definitely nervous!
 I never thought at twenty-one I would ever get to play a leading lady, it all kind of felt like a dream.

 Playing her for the last time was hard.
 I had a set schedule last show so I knew it would be my last one for a long time so I prepared to say goodbye.
 But then I was lucky enough to go on again one last time in the last two weeks before we closed.
 It will be something I never forget, so grateful for the opportunity.